 Winter camping can be idyllic.
 Use this guide to plan your big winter night out.

 Dressing in multiple different layers allows you to control your body temperature throughout the day and avoid rapid cooling by sweating too much.
-A back-up insulated jacket provides lots of warmth in the evenings for very little weight and pack-size.
+An insulated jacket provides lots of warmth in the evenings for very little weight and pack-size.
 Full waterproofs are always a good idea; getting cold and wet can be dangerous in winter and their fully windproof fabrics can be used for extra protection, even in the dry.
-Here are two easy clothing tips that make a big difference:
+An all-in-one insulated waterproof can provide you with great convenience and simplicity.
+Here are some clothing tips that can make a big difference to your camping comfort this winter:

 And change into them as soon as you get in your tent!
 This stops you getting cold and shivery when body moisture evaporates from your base layers.
 Warming up after cooling down uses much more of your energy reserves – and you need those for a good night’s sleep!